Ircama/freetz-ng/docs/TESTING_WORKFLOW.md

 ## Package-Specific Make Targets

-Freetz-NG provides specific make targets for individual packages.
+As mentioned in a previous paragraph, Freetz-NG provides specific make targets for individual packages in order to speed-up verification on a specific development.
 Each package supports several build operations with convenient shortcuts that combine multiple steps.

 For example, the `-recompile` target is equivalent to running `-dirclean` followed by `-precompiled` - both achieve a complete clean rebuild.